EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 - Preparing, Assembling, and Installing the Shuttle
 - Preparing, Assembling, and Installing the Backplates
 - Heat-Treating Process for Backplates
+- The Dock Crossbar and Bulking Out the Front of the Printer (not in the BOM!)
 - Other Assembly Notes
 - Special Notes on OptoTAP
 - Nozzle Offsets - Probe-to-Nozzle and Gcode